Reclamation of Fleming Ranch, AB (Photo by NCC)

 What's in a name?

 Fleming Ranch (originally named the Jarvie Property) is considered an ecologically significant grizzly bear corridor.
-NCC proposed a name change when the organization purchased the property from the Rocky Mountain Elk Foundation, because the Fleming family were the original owners of the land.
+The Nature Conservancy of Canada (NCC) proposed a name change when the organization purchased the property from the Rocky Mountain Elk Foundation, because the Fleming family were the original owners of the land.

 The Fleming Ranch, as it is now called, is an important feature of NCC's conservation efforts in Alberta.
-The 292-acre (118-hectare) property is mostly open areas of grassland interspersed with trees.
+The 118-hectare (292-acre) property is mostly open areas of grassland interspersed with trees.
 The Crowsnest River flows through the property, and it is frequented by elk, deer, wolves, cougars, black bears and grizzly bears.

 It is located five kilometres from the town of Coleman.